popcornylu/BuilderMonad/README.md

 Java8 introduces a lot of new features, incluidng the most exciting one, lambda.
 In this project, i try to implement a generic builder by Monad pattern.
 However, after implementing, i found monad pattern is not quite suitable for builder.
 Anyway, I gave up the map and flatMap in monad while i use nested initiation instead.

-# Creating an Object With Initiation block
+# Creating an Object With Initialization block

 	Course course = Builder.of(new Course(), (c) -> {
         c.setName("Functional Language");